siekman-io/ansible/create-playbook/files/README.md

 ### Installation

-_You can clone this project the following wat._
+_You can clone this project with the following command._

 1. Clone the repo